zhtaoang/curl-logger/README.md

 ### Using with REST-Assured client

-When creating HTTP client instance, you must configure it to use CurlLoggingInterceptor:
+When creating HTTP client instance, you must configure it to use `CurlLoggingInterceptor`:

 ```java
 private static class MyHttpClientFactory implements HttpClientConfig.HttpClientFactory {
   @Override
   public HttpClient createHttpClient() {
     AbstractHttpClient client = new DefaultHttpClient();